bensezio/ReactApp_Weather/README.md

 I also have an actions.js file which I would have loved to use for the ajax call but wanted to simplify things.

+** I have included a screenshot/screen capture of how the page should look (as I noticed it does take sometime for the API call to load ).
+I could do with a promise and a timeout function :-()

 PS: Spending some time on getting the Days to iterate through for the 5 day forecast.